 People Who Have an Agenda Are Less Objective About Ideas that Threaten It

 They are willfully blind to evidence that challenges their position.
-Even if changing their behavior or policies could save lives.
+Those in power, or with a vested interest in maintaining the status quo, will ignore even the most reasonable opposition—no matter if changing their behavior or policies could save lives.

 When people benefit from the existing way of doing things, they are naturally reluctant to see it change.